require

 Description

-Causes a search to fail if the queries and commands that precede it in the search string return zero events or results.
+Causes a search to fail if the queries and commands that precede it in the search string do not return any events or results.

 Syntax